 - Corrective surgery for anatomical defects or to relax cramped muscles

-- Orthotics and braces for stability and balance
+- Medical equipment, such as orthotics and braces for stability and balance

 - Wheelchairs and other personal transportation devices